-If set, prompt strings undergo variable and parameter expansion after being expanded as described in PROMPTING above.
+If set, prompt strings undergo parameter expansion, command substitution, arithmetic expansion, and quote removal after being expanded as described in PROMPTING above.
 This option is enabled by default.

-restricted\shell
+restricted shell

 The shell sets this option if it is started in restricted mode (see RESTRICTED SHELL below).
 The value may not be changed.
 This is not reset when the startup files are executed, allowing the startup files to discover whether or not a shell is restricted.